Join Date: Jun 2009

 Location: Baton Rouge, LA

-Mad Max is online now
+Mad Max is offline

 Re: Best year of the Iron Duke?

 CJ, early RWD 2.5s had the SBC bellhousing bolt pattern.
 You will find those in Monzas, AMC Jeeps, early AMC Spirits, Buick Skylarks, etc.

 All of the later (after 85) Dukes had the FWD Bhousing bolt pattern.

 Zach has it right...
 110 HP in the last A code version.
 The 8th digit on your VIN is the engine code.
 This tells you what the truck had for original power.